deislabs/spiderlightning/README.md

 > Note: There are also Rust examples that can be built (`build-rust`) and ran (`run-rust`).
 However, some of these examples have some dependencies on environment variables or local programs (e.g., `etcd`), so it probably won't work right off the gate like the C one did.

+## FAQ

+### What problems does SpiderLightning address?

+Spiderlightning is a collection of common application interfaces exposed through WebAssembly intended to make cloud-native application development simpler.
+These interfaces are available to WebAssembly applications through the `slight` Command Line Interface (CLI) and host runtime that implements these interfaces using a backend of choice.
+For example, for the "message queue" interface, SpiderLightning may provide backends implemented by Azure Storage Bus, Apache Kafka, and more.

+Spiderlightning's interfaces offer developers a set of provider-agnostic APIs which enable developers to write portable applications without having to take direct dependencies on vendor specific APIs and SDKs.

+Applications targeting Spiderlightning can leverage these interfaces to reduce the amount of code written to achieve tasks such as persisting key/values, participating in pub/sub, handling messages from a message queue, and much more.
+By reducing the code footprint, Spiderlightning also enables application binaries to be much smaller, often an order of magnitude smaller than similar container-based applications.
+This feature further increases the portability of applications to target constrained runtime environments like edge devices.

+### What is the difference between SpiderLightning and WebAssembly System Interface (WASI)?

+WASI's primary goal is to provide operating system abstractions for Wasm applications running outside of browser environments.
+SpiderLightning interfaces extend WASI to provide application capabilities, such as state management, event-driven pattern, or distributed locking.
+In the future, we hope that SpiderLightning's interfaces or interfaces that provide similar capabilities become part of WASI specification.

+### What is the difference between SpiderLightning and Dapr?

+SpiderLightning and Dapr share the same goal of providing capabilities to distributed applications, but each project's approach to achieving this goal is very different.
+For example, while Dapr runs as a sidecar container and provides an HTTP/gRPC interface for applications, SpiderLightning's chooses not take a dependency on network transport protocols.
+Instead, `slight` links applications directly to generated WASM bindings, then executes them directly.